Denver, Colorado Probate Attorney

 Incapacitated persons, whether from age, illness or other infirmity, are unable to make certain basic life decisions.
-The law allows the courts to appoint a guardian or conservator of the person determined to lack the capacity to make those basic decisions for him or herself.
+The law allows the courts to appoint a guardian or conservator, or both, for the person determined to lack the capacity to effectively make those basic life and financial decisions for him or herself.

-- Guardianship is a proceeding whereby the court appoints a person to oversee an incapacitated individual's health and welfare.
+A Guardianship is a proceeding whereby the court appoints a guardian to oversee an incapacitated individual's health and welfare.

-- Conservatorship is a proceeding whereby the court appoints a person to oversee and manage an individual's property and financial affairs.
+A Conservatorship is a proceeding whereby the court appoints a conservator to oversee and manage an individual's property and financial affairs.

-Miller & Steiert, P. C. has extensive probate litigation experience.
+At Miller & Steiert, P. C., our Denver probate lawyer has extensive probate litigation experience.
 Probate litigation covers a broad range of issues including: